Factor XIII

-Factor XIII or fibrin stabilizing factor is a zymogen found in blood of humans and some other animals.
-It is activated by thrombin to factor XIIIa.
-Factor XIIIa is an enzyme of the blood coagulation system that crosslinks fibrin.
+Factor XIII, or fibrin stabilizing factor, is a plasma protein and zymogen.
+It is activated by thrombin to factor XIIIa which crosslinks fibrin in coagulation.
 Deficiency of XIII worsens clot stability and increases bleeding tendency.

 Human XIII is a heterotetramer.
 It consists of 2 enzymatic A peptides and 2 non-enzymatic B peptides.
 XIIIa is a dimer of activated A peptides.

 Function

 Within blood, thrombins cleave fibrinogens to fibrins during coagulation and a fibrin-based blood clot forms.
 Factor XIII is a transglutaminase that circulates in human blood as a heterotetramer of two A and two B subunits.
 Factor XIII binds to the clot via their B units.
 In the presence of fibrins, thrombin efficiently cleaves the R37–G38 peptide bond of each A unit within a XIII tetramer.
 A units release their N-terminal activation peptides.

 Both of the non-covalently bound B units are now able to dissociate from the tetramer with the help of calcium ions (Ca2+) in the blood; these ions also activate the remaining dimer of two A units via a conformational change.